 Step 1 – Initial Consultation with BU PLAR Coordinator

-- consult with BU Faculty to finalize the scope of the course and programs challenged through PLAR
+- Consult with BU Faculty to finalize the scope of the courses and programs challenged through PLAR

-- conduct other assessments methods (demonstrations and interviews) as arranged with Faculty Assessor(s)
+- Schedule and conduct other Assessment methods (e.g. demonstrations, exams, and interviews) with the Faculty Assessor, if applicable

-- PLAR Applicant is notified by the University Registrar’s Office of PLAR assessment results
+- PLAR Applicant is notified by the Registrar’s Office of the PLAR assessment results

 General Advice – Students / PLAR Applicants should know that:

-- assessing prior learning for Unallocated PLA credits may not be available for all academic programs at Brandon University.
+Assessing prior learning may not be available for all academic programs at Brandon University.

-- presenting false information used for the purpose of prior learning assessment will result in the revocation of admission status and the forfeiture of all PLA credit awarded at Brandon University.
+Presenting false information used for the purpose of prior learning assessment will result in the revocation of admission status and the forfeiture of all PLAR credit awarded at Brandon University.

-- the elements of prior learning articulated for one demonstration of knowledge and skills cannot be used in any subsequent demonstration of prior learning.
+Elements of prior learning articulated for one demonstration of knowledge and skills cannot be used in subsequent demonstrations of prior learning.

 For more information on PLAR, please contact: